 No animal studies were conducted to evaluate the carcinogenic or mutagenic effect of Flebogamma 5% DIF or its effects on fertility.

 Use In Specific Populations

-There are no studies of Flebogamma 10% DIF use in pregnant women.
-Animal reproduction studies have not been performed with Flebogamma 10% DIF.
-It is also not known whether Flebogamma 10% DIF can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Animal reproduction studies have not been performed with Flebogamma 5% DIF.
+It is also not known whether Flebogamma 5% DIF can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Immunoglobulins cross the placenta from maternal circulation increasingly after 30 weeks of gestation.
-Flebogamma 10% DIF should be given to a pregnant woman only if clearly needed.
+Flebogamma 5% DIF should be given to a pregnant woman only if clearly needed.

-Limited information is available for the geriatric use of Flebogamma 10% DIF.
-Clinical studies of Flebogamma 10% DIF did not include sufficient numbers of subjects aged ≥ 65 years to determine whether they respond differently from younger subjects.
-Use caution when administering Flebogamma 10% DIF to patients aged ≥ 65 years who are judged to be at increased risk for developing thrombosis or renal insufficiency.
-Do not exceed the recommended dose, and infuse Flebogamma 10% DIF at the minimum dose and infusion rate practicable and at less than 0.04 mL per kg per minute (4 mg per kg per min). (see BOXED WARNING, WARNING AND PRECAUTIONS and DOSAGE AND ADMINISTRATION)
+Limited information is available for the geriatric use of Flebogamma 5% DIF.
+Clinical studies of Flebogamma 5% DIF did not include sufficient numbers of subjects over the age of 65 to determine whether they respond differently from younger subjects.
+Use caution when administering Flebogamma 5% DIF to patients age 65 and over who are judged to be at increased risk for developing thrombosis or renal insufficiency.
+Do not exceed recommended dose, and administer Flebogamma 5% DIF at the minimum dose and infusion rate practicable, and at less than 0.06 mL per kg per minute (3 mg per kg per min). (see BOXED WARNING, WARNINGS AND PRECAUTIONS, and DOSAGE AND ADMINISTRATION)